DCS-Web-Editor/dcs-web-editor-docs/docs/sections/units/units.md

 ![Units](./images/Units.png)

-## Overview
+## Unit List

-Select the 'Unit List' to display the following:

 ![UnitList](./images/UnitList.png)

 At the top of the window you can filter via a search criteria.
 At the bottom right of the window are selectors for additional pages of units, as well as a display limit dropdown menu.

 Breaking down the main section:

 - Name displays the name of the unit.
 - ID is a unique number identifier of the unit.
 - Group is the name of the group the unit is assigned to, and gID is the group number identifier.